 EBITDA and adjusted EBITDA are non-GAAP financial measures used by management as supplemental measures in evaluating operating performance.
 We define EBITDA as net income before (i) interest expense, (ii) income taxes, (iii) depreciation and amortization and (iv) capitalized interest charged to the cost of sales.
+We define adjusted EBITDA as net income before (i) interest expense, (ii) income taxes, (iii) depreciation and amortization and (vi) capitalized interest charged to the cost of sales.
 We define adjusted EBITDA as net income before (i) interest expense, (ii) income taxes, (iii) depreciation and amortization, (iv) capitalized interest charged to the cost of sales, (v) loss on extinguishment of debt, (vi) other income, net and (vii) adjustments resulting from the application of purchase accounting included in the cost of sales.
 Our management believes that the presentation of EBITDA and adjusted EBITDA provides useful information to investors regarding our results of operations because it assists both investors and management in analyzing and benchmarking the performance and value of our business.
 EBITDA and adjusted EBITDA provide indicators of general economic performance that are not affected by fluctuations in interest rates or effective tax rates, levels of depreciation or amortization and items considered to be unusual or non-recurring.
 Accordingly, our management believes that these measures are useful for comparing general operating performance from period to period.
 Other companies may define these measures differently and, as a result, our measures of EBITDA and adjusted EBITDA may not be directly comparable to the measures of other companies.
 Although we use EBITDA and adjusted EBITDA as financial measures to assess the performance of our business, the use of these measures is limited because they do not include certain material costs, such as interest and taxes, necessary to operate our business.
 EBITDA and adjusted EBITDA should be considered in addition to, and not as a substitute for, net income in accordance with GAAP as a measure of performance.
 Our presentation of EBITDA and adjusted EBITDA should not be construed as an indication that our future results will be unaffected by unusual or non-recurring items.
 Our use of EBITDA and adjusted EBITDA is limited as an analytical tool, and you should not consider these measures in isolation or as substitutes for analysis of our results as reported under GAAP.
 Some of these limitations are:

-- (i) they do not reflect every cash expenditure, future requirements for capital expenditures or contractual commitments, including for purchase of land; - (ii) they do not reflect the interest expense or the cash requirements necessary to service interest or principal payments on our debt; - (iii) although depreciation and amortization are non-cash charges, the assets being depreciated and amortized will often have to be replaced or require improvements in the future, and EBITDA and adjusted EBITDA do not reflect any cash requirements for such replacements or improvements; - (iv) they are not adjusted for all non-cash income or expense items that are reflected in our statements of cash flows; - (v) they do not reflect the impact of earnings or charges resulting from matters we consider not to be indicative of our ongoing operations; and - (vi) other companies in our industry may calculate them differently than we do, limiting their usefulness as a comparative measure.
+(i) they do not reflect every cash expenditure, future requirements for capital expenditures or contractual commitments, including for purchase of land;

+(ii) they do not reflect the interest expense or the cash requirements necessary to service interest or principal payments on our debt;

+(iii) although depreciation and amortization are non-cash charges, the assets being depreciated and amortized will often have to be replaced or require improvements in the future, and EBITDA and adjusted EBITDA do not reflect any cash requirements for such replacements or improvements;

+- (iv) they are not adjusted for all non-cash income or expense items that are reflected in our statements of cash flows; - (v) they do not reflect the impact of earnings or charges resulting from matters we consider not to be indicative of our ongoing operations; and - (vi) other companies in our industry may calculate them differently than we do, limiting their usefulness as a comparative measure.